 STRATEGY NR 4.1: Protect the visual integrity of important scenic features and/or vistas, like outcroppings and undisturbed glacial landforms.
-These scenic features are highly prized and contribute significantly to the quality of life they presently enjoy.
+These scenic features are highly prized by residents of the town and contribute significantly to the quality of life they presently enjoy.
 Preserving them so that they can be enjoyed by future generations is a priority.
+The moraine is a fragile natural resource and an important visual feature which can be easily compromised by development along its flanks and on its crest.
+Consequently, it is very important that steps are taken to preserve this natural and aesthetic resource.